ShadowOfNight/Rock-Raiders-Reloaded/README.md

 - New voiceovers.
 - Properly sorting shared textures and models.
 - Reactivating cut content from the original game.
-- Upgrading the existing game models that will be kept.
+- Upgrading all existing game models.

 Credits